JoshuaKozlo/Nexter/README.md

 # Nexter
 Project built in the Advanced CSS and Sass course on Udemy.
-Layout build with css flexbox.
+Layout built with css flexbox.